cse112-sp20/calamari-qa/README.md

 # Running tests

-- Run the testng.xml file in the /ui module
+- Run the testng.xml file in the /ui module to run all tests
 - For running tests individually, they are found in /ui/src/test

 # Libraries used: